seeseemelk/nice-curses/README.md

 That's it.
 The library is initialized and ready for work.
 As a side note, consider adding `scope(exit) destroy(curses);` somewhere nearby.

+Note that Unicode input and output, while supported, is very likely to be affected by the locale settings of your terminal.
+If you see garbage, check which locale you're using.

 ## struct Curses.Config
 A Curses.Config struct has following fields:
 - `bool useColors = true` - set this to request color support from the library.